 11. Scalding

-Caused by droughts when overgrazed land is subjected to a decent wind.
+Scalding is caused by droughts when overgrazed land is subjected to strong winds.

 The lack of ground cover allows the wind to sweep away all loose soil.
 As a result, this creates a barren spot in an otherwise verdant area.